Slewis916/Slewis916.github.io/resume.md

 ---
 layout: resume
-title: Resume
+title: Résumé*
-permalink: /resume/
 description: >
-  Hi, I'm Jashawna Lewis.
+  This is the `description` of your resume page, as it will be seen by search engines.
+  You'll probably want to modify it in `resume.md`, and maybe set `hide_description` to `true` in the front matter.
 hide_description: true
-sidebar: true
-order: 6
 left_column:
   - work
+  - volunteer
   - education
- - projects
+  - awards
   - publications
   - references
 right_column:
   - languages
   - skills
   - interests
 no_language_icons: false
 no_skill_icons: false
 buttons:
-  print: false
+  print: true
   pdf: /assets/resume.pdf
   json: /assets/resume.json
 ---